JadeXIN/LargeGNN/README.md

 We build our model based on [Python](https://www.python.org/) and [Tensorflow](https://www.tensorflow.org/).

 ### Getting Started
+Please unzip the src.zip and place it in your project folder.
 You can test our implementation by runing main_ea.py or .sh files.
-Please modify the path to your configuration.
+Please modify the path to your configuration at config folder.

 #### Dependencies
 You can refer to the requirements of [Dual-AMN](https://github.com/MaoXinn/Dual-AMN) to start the implementation of ours.